GothenburgBitFactory/ti.net/content/docs/tutorial.md

 We see that the exclusions are automatically subtracted from the time, and fill the whole week, leaving no available time.

-Note that this example tracks up until \'now\', and as this tutorial is being written on a weekend, you can see that the tracking stops on Friday, and does not continue into the weekend.
+Note that this example tracks up until 'now', and as this tutorial is being written on a weekend, you can see that the tracking stops on Friday, and does not continue into the weekend.
 If this was being done on the Friday, at 16:23, then the `week` report would stop precisely at 16:23, because it is an open interval.

 ## Corrections